glagolj/gg-blog/_posts/2022-03-14-second-order-roulette.markdown

 Implementing above equation requires usage of 64 bit integers as it can overflow.

-If $$T$$ is big, which is typically the case unless numbers of teeth are a bit commensurable, the result might be tearing the paper.
+If $$T$$ is large, which is typically the case unless teeth numbers are a bit commensurable, the result might be tearing the paper.
 For example (120:96;40:26) in Fig.4 we have $$f_0=5/4$$ and $$f_1=25/13$$, thus $$T =13*4$$ indicating heavier drawing.
 In contrast in Fig.1 we have $$F=(6/5,3/2)$$ and thus $$T = 2*5$$, indicating a light curve.
 Number of rotations of $$(n_1;n_2)$$ hoop is